KHMuller/khmuller.github.io/index.md

 {: .enhanced}
 Optimizing audio.
 A lot of knobs to deal with!

-Excited about extending muuuh.com the collections of photos and videos collections with a collection of sounds!
+Excited about extending Muuuh's collections of photos and videos with a collection of sounds!

 ### Websites